T-nyG/ReadMeGenerator/Develop/newREADME.md

 # Questions

 ### Question 1 for example?
 Also question 2 would like to be answered?
-This is only a demonstration for how this homework is run.
+This is only a demonstration?

 # Github Username

 ###  T-nyG